alexharv074/aws_exam_notes/developer/s3_notes.md

     * Archive to Glacier (30 days after IA).
     * Permanently delete.

+# Server access logging

+Server access logging provides detailed records for the requests that are made to a bucket.
+Server access logs are useful for many applications.

+Deleting them: You can use Amazon S3 lifecycle configuration to set rules so that Amazon S3 automatically queues these objects for deletion at the end of their life.

 # Security & Encryption

 By default buckets are PRIVATE.